 What, then, do we mean by the words “covenant membership” when it comes to the local church?
 To be a covenant member simply means that an individual is identified with, is accountable to, and is a contributing participant to this local expression of the body of Christ.
 With covenant membership there are certain commitments that are made, responsibilities that are embraced, and relationships that are acknowledged.
 “Covenant Membership” in a local church, therefore, is the way in which the individual is known to be intentionally committed to every other member of the congregation, and the congregation is known to be committed to the individual.
 Covenant membership means, “I now put myself under the care of the Elders and I invite them to hold me accountable as a constituent member of this body.”
 That is the meaning of covenant membership.

 In covenant membership there are three expressions of commitment: the commitment of all Christians in a local church one to another; the commitment of all Christians in a local church to the Elders whom God has raised up to lead them and shepherd them; and the commitment of the Elders or Shepherds to the people whom they are to know, lead, feed, and protect.

-• To regularly contribute to the life of Bridgeway by attending weekly services, engaging in biblical community and serving those within and outside of this church (Acts 2:42-47; Heb.
-10:23-25; Titus 3:14)
+“to regularly contribute to the life of Bridgeway Church by attending weekly services, engaging in biblical community, and serving in ministry to those within and outside of this church (Acts 2:42-47; Heb.
+10:23-25; Titus 3:14).”